Pollination management: Pollinator decline

+Pollination limitation

+Pollination management has become increasingly important because there may be too few pollinators available to pollinate crops, hence they become limiting.
+This has been called pollination limitation (PL) and may lead to a reduction in yield due to insufficient or inefficient pollination.
+However, PL has declined by 50% between 1950 and the 2010s, apparently mainly because of pollination management, that is, because many fields are now supplemented with managed pollinators.

 Importance

-The increasing size of fields and orchards (monoculture) increase the importance of pollination management.
+The increasing size of fields and orchards (monoculture) increases the importance of pollination management.
 Monoculture can cause a brief period when pollinators have more food resources than they can use (but monofloral diet can reduce their immune system) while other periods of the year can bring starvation or pesticide contamination of food sources.
 Most nectar source and pollen source throughout the growing season to build up their numbers.

 Crops that traditionally have had managed pollination include apple, almonds, pears, some plum and cherry varieties, blueberries, cranberries, cucumbers, cantaloupe, watermelon, alfalfa seeds, onion seeds, and many others.
 Some crops that have traditionally depended entirely on chance pollination by wild pollinators need pollination management nowadays to make a profitable crop.
 Many of these were at one time universally turning to honeybees, but as science has shown that honeybees are actually inefficient pollinators, demand for other managed pollinators has risen.
 While honeybees may visit dozens of different kinds of flowers, diluting the orchard pollen they carry, the Blue orchard bee will visit only the intended tree, producing a much higher fertilization rate.
 The focus on the specific tree also makes the orchard bee 100 times more efficient at pollinating, per bee.

 Some crops, especially when planted in a monoculture situation, require a very high level of pollinators to produce economically viable crops, especially if depending on the more generalized honeybee.
 This may be because of lack of attractiveness of the blossoms, or from trying to pollinate with an alternative when the native pollinator is extinct or rare.
 These include crops such as alfalfa, cranberries, and kiwifruit.
 This technique is known as saturation pollination.
 In many such cases, various native bees are vastly more efficient at pollination (e.g., with blueberries), but the inefficiency of the honey bees is compensated for by using large numbers of hives, the total number of foragers thereby far exceeding the local abundance of native pollinators.
 In a very few cases, it has been possible to develop commercially viable pollination techniques that use the more efficient pollinators, rather than continued reliance on honey bees, as in the management of the alfalfa leafcutter bee.

 In the case of the kiwifruit, its flowers do not even produce nectar, so that honeybees are reluctant to even visit them, unless present in such overwhelming numbers that they do so incidentally.
 This has led bumblebee pollination companies to begin offering their services for kiwifruit, as they appear to be far more efficient at the job than honeybees, even more efficient than hand pollination.